Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Want to travel from Maastricht to Genoa by train?
 Start your journey with us.

-The train from Maastricht to Genoa usually takes 16 hours 3 minutes on average to travel 469 miles (755 km), although the quickest services can take as little as 12 hours 56 minutes.
-You can expect to find 33 trains per day running on this popular route.
-As there aren’t any direct services running between Maastricht and Genoa, you’ll need to make 3 changes on your way to Genoa.
-You can choose to travel with Trenitalia, DB or NS to get to Genoa.
-As the main rail operators on this route, their trains offer modern comfortable seating and plenty of space for luggage as standard.
+The train from Maastricht to Genoa usually takes 15 hours 45 minutes on average to travel 469 miles (755 km), although the quickest services can take as little as 12 hours 18 minutes.
+You can expect to find 23 trains per day running on this popular route.
+As there aren’t any direct services running between Maastricht and Genoa, you’ll need to make 4 changes on your way to Genoa.
+You can choose to travel with Eurostar or Trenitalia to get to Genoa – both train companies offer modern comfortable services that will whisk you there in no time.

 To help you get the best train deals, we'll highlight the cheapest train ticket prices from Maastricht to Genoa in our Journey Planner.
 Just remember, the sooner you book your tickets, the more you'll save!